drachtio/drachtio-rtpengine-webrtcproxy/README.md

 # drachtio-rtpengine-webrtcproxy

-An open-source webrtc proxy server built using [drachtio](https://drachtio.org) and [rtpengine](https://github.com/sipwise/rtpengine) that allows VoxOUT customers to place outbound calls from webrtc clients.
+An open-source webrtc proxy server built using [drachtio](https://drachtio.org) and [rtpengine](https://github.com/sipwise/rtpengine) that allows webrtc clients to place or receive calls from their VoIP provider.
+The server can optionally be configured to handle authentication against SIP trunks requiring digest authentication (otherwise, digest challenges are passed back to the client).

 ## Installation